khanglu/ozb-mailer/README.md

 ### How it works
 - Fetches all of the front page deals from the OzBargain front page
-- Evaluates whether a deal has expired, ran out of stock or is still valid
+- Evaluates whether a deal has expired, run out of stock or is still valid
 - Constructs a JSON to house all of the deals
 - Process the JSON through an algorithm to determine whether a deal is good or not
 - If a deal is good, then add to mongoDB and send email(s) to designated email address(es)